Navdeep-s/fast-file-transfer/README.md

 5. Also provide feedback bitchessss because we love your supoprt!!

-Note: To change configuration again you can run configuration_selector.py file.
+Note: To change configuration again you can run configuration_selector.py file, also provide our app storage permission.